kctrey/wxcadm/docs/wxcadm.md

     :   A list of the PickupGroup instances for this Org

     ### Methods

+    `create_person(self, email: str, location: str, licenses: list = [], calling: bool = True, messaging: bool = True, meetings: bool = True, phone_number: str = '', extension: str = '', first_name: str = '', last_name: str = '', display_name: str = '')`
+    :   Create a new user in Webex.
+Also creates a new Person instance for the created user.
+        Args:
+            email (str): The email address of the user location (str): The ID of the Location that the user is assigned to. licenses (list, optional): List of license IDs to assign to the user.
+Use this when the license IDs are known.
+To have the license IDs determined dynamically, use the `calling`, `messaging` and `meetings` parameters.
+            calling (bool, optional): BETA - Whether to assign Calling licenses to the user.
+Defaults to True. messaging (bool, optional): BETA - Whether to assign Messaging licenses to the user.
+Defaults to True. meetings (bool, optional): BETA - Whether to assign Messaging licenses to the user.
+Defaults to True. phone_number (str, optional): The phone number to assign to the user. extension (str, optional): The extension to assign to the user first_name (str, optional): The user's first name.
+Defaults to empty string. last_name (str, optional): The users' last name.
+Defaults to empty string. display_name (str, optional): The full name of the user as displayed in Webex.
+If first name and last name are passed without display_name, the display name will be the concatenation of first and last name.
+        Returns:
+            Person: The Person instance of the newly-created user.

     `get_call_queues(self)`
     :   Get the Call Queues for an Organization.
 Also stores them in the Org.call_queues attribute.